alexoshin/xfade/README.md

 # xfade

-**There is currently a bug that stops any Youtube video from loading!
-Probably due to my API key expiring.
+**Seems like the videos now load, but there have been API changes that cause the videos to get out of sync.
 Working on getting this fixed!**

 Click here to see it in action: https://alexoshin.github.io/xfade/